mbarcia/CSV-Payments-PoC/docs/guide/error-handling.md

 - **BUFFER** (default): Buffers items when the downstream consumer cannot keep up (using `onOverflow().buffer(capacity)`)
 - **DROP**: Drops items when the downstream consumer cannot keep up (using `onOverflow().drop()`)

-Note: In Mutiny 2.9.4, the explicit `onOverflow().fail()` method is not available.
-By default, Mutiny will signal an error when overflow occurs if no other overflow strategy is specified.

 Programmatic configuration is also possible:

 ```java